Irislpx/SelfDrvingCar/README.md

 ### Week6 & 7

 - In week6 and 7 we worked on our website.
 We built a frontend websites using React.js and applied Socket.io to communicate with Raspberry Pi.
-Raspberry Pi here is worked as server side, by emitting and subscribe event, browser could talk with Pi and control it to run Keras model.[web](https://github.com/BUConnectedWorld/Group12/tree/master/web) folder contains components of React, [api] (https://github.com/BUConnectedWorld/Group12/tree/master/api) folder contains server side node.js code.
+Raspberry Pi here is worked as server side, by emitting and subscribe event, browser could talk with Pi and control it to run Keras model. [web](https://github.com/BUConnectedWorld/Group12/tree/master/web) folder contains components of React, [api](https://github.com/BUConnectedWorld/Group12/tree/master/api) folder contains server side node.js code.

 ### Week 8
  - We tested our deep learning model and implemented authentication login and logout using firebase.